mobnad/elite_properties/README.md

 - CONTACT US
 - ABOUT US
 # OVERVIEW
 The website for Elite Properties is designed to be both aesthetically pleasing and easy to use.
-Along with viewing property details and photos, visitors can also ask questions about their interests and access an extensive listing of exclusive homes. i have used chakra UI to create this website . the search filter has been embedded on the website as well to filter out different requirements based on the user needs based on the location , pricings and many other features. the properties page has got all the property listings with all the details of the properties individually. the website even got a contact us page where the user can contacts us regarding any enquiery and the website even has another form where the user can fill it to actually list his/her property on our website.
+Along with viewing property details and photos, visitors can also ask questions about their interests and access an extensive listing of exclusive homes. i have used chakra UI to create some parts of this website . the search filter has been embedded on the website as well to filter out different requirements based on the user needs based on the location , pricings and many other factors.The properties page has got all the property listings with all the details of the properties individually. the website even got a contact us page where the user can contacts us regarding any enquiery and the website even has another form where the user can fill it to actually list his/her property on our website.
 # FEATURES
 1. property listing
 2. property details